skjolber/3d-bin-container-packing/README.md

 The units of measure is out-of-scope, be they cm, mm or inches.

+### Rotation
+By adding an additional argument to the constructor, 2D or 3D rotation of boxes can be toggled:

+	boolean rotate3d = ...;
+    Packager packager = new Packager(containers, rotate3d);

 # Contact
 If you have any questions or comments, please email me at thomas.skjolberg@gmail.com.